tschaub/suite/docs/styler/getting-started.rst

     .. note:: Only one style rule can be deleted at a time.

 #.
 To review your revised style, return to the GeoServer :guilabel:`Style Editor`.
+This can be
+    accessed by going to GeoServer and clicking on :guilabel:`Styles`, then selecting the style.

   .. figure:: images/getting_started8.png
-     :width: 600
      :align: center

      *Viewing the Styler revised SLD in the GeoServer Style Editor*